Fiber sculpture & botanical jewellery

 your moth

-My moths are designed for maximum realism — every vein, every scale, every antenna is as close to the living insect as fibre allows.
-That's why the default attachment is invisible: a small neodymium magnet embedded in the body, paired with a matching magnet you place on the other side of fabric, a surface, or inside a display case.
+I try to make my moths as realistic as possible, so the default attachment is invisible: a small neodymium magnet inside the body, paired with a matching magnet you place on the other side of fabric, a surface, or inside a display case.

 What comes included